ankitsxchdeva/tactitians.tools/README.md

 - Fix the fuzzy search with some library

-- Figure out how the process will update for a new champion
+- Design a process to update the code for any new companion

-- Maybe write some sort of python thing that will let you add another little legend without much work

 Images:

-- Click to expand or something like that
+- Click to expand the images

-- Host locally and make the images webp or something that actually works
+- Host locally and make the images webp to improve speed

-- Fix the bug for Apprentice Sprite image not being there
+- Fix the bug for Apprentice Sprite image

 Meta project things to do:

-- Make a nice and readable readme

-- Maybe add contribution guidelines as well?
+- add contribution guidelines lmfao

-- Not sure if I open source this but something like that could be cool I think

-- Apply for prod api code

-- Fix file structure and make it look really nice as well

-Frontend:

-- Hosted on github pages.
-- Static & basic html/js/css

-Backend:

-- Python & flask
-- Hosted on render
-- Get list of tactitions from here: https://raw.communitydragon.org/latest/plugins/rcp-be-lol-game-data/global/default/v1/companions.json
-- Get each game from somewhere else

-Database:

-- PostgreSQL
-- Hosted on AWS RDS(?)